bitnami/charts/bitnami/redmine/README.md

 <!--- app-name: Redmine -->

-# Bitnami package for Redmine
+# Bitnami Secure Images Helm chart for Redmine

 Redmine is an open source management application.
 It includes a tracking issue system, Gantt charts for a visual view of projects and deadlines, and supports SCM integration for version control.